Six of Swords

 A spiritual journey from chaos toward clarity and inner peace.

-Six of Swords in Love — Reversed
+Six of Swords in Love — Full Meaning

 In love, the Six of Swords reversed often appears during the hardest phase of a breakup or separation — when the decision to leave has been made but the emotional processing is far from complete.
 You may know intellectually that a relationship is over while still feeling deeply connected to it, or still grieving what was lost.
 This is a normal and necessary part of healing.
 The reversed card asks you to be patient with yourself and avoid rushing back into the situation (or into a new relationship as a distraction) before the genuine inner work of transition has been done.